-Bauer customers will obtain for all components clarity on the loss data according to EN 50598 and will thereby be in a position to determine the total losses.
+Bauer customers will obtain for all components clarity on the loss data according to IEC 61800-9 (EN 50598) and will thereby be in a position to determine the total losses.
 Today, customers can already optimise their systems with Bauer in order to protect their core knowledge.

-Bauer welcomes the new Standard and is convinced that it will bring additional energy savings to the end user, since the overall application has been optimised.
+Bauer welcomes together with EN 50598 also the new IEC 61800-9 standard and is convinced that it will bring additional energy savings to the end user, since the overall application has been optimised.
 The efficiency of the electric motor is no longer considered in isolation.
 The life cycle costs are transparent and the plant or machine manufacturer enjoys a high degree of freedom in selecting the most appropriate drive components.